On this section we will take you on a visit to the wonderful, musical world of Big Bands,

 REX ALLEN, another trombonist from San Francisco.
 Rex is best known from having played with the "World's greatest

-Band", is an outstanding emcee and perfect for the Glenn Miller role.
+Jazz Band", is an outstanding emcee and perfect for the Glenn Miller role.
 TRUE CONFESSION TIME.
-Other than when we are on
+Other than when

 BERYL DAVIS, who looks amazingly beautiful, actually sang with the Glenn Miller Air Force band during World War II

 and we also use her in the Glenn Miller segment.
 She does a very touching thing about her last night with the band

 before Glenn Miller's ill fated flight.
 She, literally, has herself and the audience in tears.